udaan-iitt/editions/2024_Summer/chapter-4-resources-for-help-yourdost.md

 </b>

 > As an undergraduate student, an incident in the college hostel made me think seriously about doing something in the emotional wellness space.
 One of my friends was extremely worried about placements during the 2008 recession.
 She anticipated that she would not get placed and ultimately took her own life.
-This is where my passion began towards making mental health accessible.
+This, made me think on how we can potentially tackle this problem, first by increasing awareness and then, using technology to solve this at scale.
 >
-> Initially, we launched YourDOST as a blog, which then evolved into a portal where individuals can seek anonymously.
+> Initially, we launched YourDOST as a blog, which then evolved into a portal where individuals can seek mental health help anonymously.
 After we observed the issues that trickled down from poor mental health to organisations, we aimed to resolve this.
 After multiple brainstorming sessions in December 2014, we launched YourDOST as an emotional wellness platform that connects users with professional psychologists, coaches, and self-help tools.
 >
 > We work to create happier societies and build resilient communities.
 Our mission is to normalise mental health concerns and regularise mental health services.
 We aim to reach more people and advocate for better budget allocation and insurance coverage for mental health support.